tfarina/isengard/c/cstyleguide.md

 ### Function Names

-Function names should be verbs or verb phrases, because they are the means of doing action.
+Function names should be verbs or verb phrases in the imperative mood, because they are the means of doing action.

 Should be in mixed case (PascalCase) with the first letter of each word capitalized.